-- Provides an opportunity for you to articulate why you want to join the Navy and demonstrate what you know about the job or jobs you have applied for
+- Provides an opportunity for you to articulate why you want to join the ADF and demonstrate what you know about the job or jobs you have applied for

-- Assesses your suitability for the position(s) applied for and your ability to withstand the demanding requirements of Navy service
+- Assesses your suitability for the position(s) applied for and your ability to withstand the demanding requirements of ADF service

 Preparing for interviews

-The Assessment Session is much like any other job interview:
+The ADF Assessment Session is much like any other job interview:

 - Present yourself well and dress appropriately